Discover beaches close to Montreal

 Park National d'Oka

-The beach is open from mid-May to Sept.
-4, 2017.
+The beach is open from May 18 to Sept.
+2, 2019 from 8 a.m. to 8 p.m.
 There is a slew of activities to choose from; a cycling path paved over a distance of 10 km (bicycle rentals available), canoeing that allows you to glide over the water and discover the lake’s shores in a canoe that seats two adults and one or two children (depending on weight), kayaking, stand up paddling or wind surfing.

 For more information, call 450-479-8365 or visit sepaq.com/pq/oka for more information.